Cognitive Radio Architecture MCQs

 Q116.

-Which among the following is not a component of hardware defined radio?
+Which among the following is used to represent interdependencies in cognitive radio?

 Discuss